viidalepp/auli/_pages/resources-envirotech-ai.md

 - [Cartography of generative AI by Estampa](https://cartography-of-generative-ai.net/)
 - [Anatomy of an AI System](https://anatomyof.ai/) by Vladan Joler and Kate Crawford
 - [Global Atlas of Environmental Justice](https://ejatlas.org)
+- [Calculating Empires: A Genealogy of Technology and Power Since 1500](https://calculatingempires.net/) by Kate Crawford and Vladan Joler (2023)